 The Valley Course at Portrush does not deserve to be overlooked when visiting the area, even though 90% of people barely give it a second thought as they drive away after having experienced the Dunluce Course.
-James W Finegan on the course: “The Valley Links, as its name suggests, is tucked away, down in the lower reaches of the club property, tall sand hills enclosing the acreage and blocking out any view of the sea.
-A sheltered quality, an attractive snugness, if you will, characterizes the course… The Valley course is full of very good golf holes.
-Even accomplished players are challenged – and all of us are charmed.”
-From Where the Golf is Great – The Finest Courses of Scotland and Ireland.
+James W Finegan on the course: “The Valley Links, as its name suggests, is tucked away, down in the lower reaches of the club property, tall sandhills enclosing the acreage and blocking out any view of the sea.

-Because it is tucked away from the main drag at Portrush, the Valley Course is much cheaper to play and much easier to get a tee-time, meaning it is well worth your while as a top golf course on the Irish Island.
-It is a true links-course that’s played between massive sand dunes that denotes its ‘valley’ name.
-Two feature holes on the card are played back-to-back on the front nine and they are situated at the furthest point from the clubhouse.
+Because it is tucked away from the main drag at Portrush, the Valley Course is much cheaper to play and much easier to get a tee-time, meaning it is well worth your while as a top golf course in Ireland.
+Two feature holes on the card are played back-to-back on the front nine, and they are situated at the furthest point from the clubhouse.
 They epitomise all that is good about golf at Royal Portrush.
-The 336-yard, short par four, 5th hole is played from an elevated tee in the sand hills to a green framed by towering dunes and protected on three sides by menacing bunkers.
+The 336-yard, short par four, 5th hole is played from an elevated tee in the sandhills to a green framed by towering dunes and protected on three sides by menacing bunkers.
 The 237-yard, par three, 6th hole is then played slightly uphill and semi-blind to a green hidden by natural mounding.

 Scotty Cameron Centre